nhsconnect/visitor-and-migrants/pages/development/development_fhir_api_guidance.md

 ## FHIR Implementation Guidance ##

-The purpose of the implementation guide is to describe adaptations of the base FHIR specification specific for Visitors & Migrants implementation.
-It therefore focuses mainly on any additional constraints and specialisations from the base specification that apply to Visitors & Migrants.
+The purpose of the implementation guide is to describe adaptations of the base FHIR specification specific for Visitors and Migrants implementation.
+It therefore focuses mainly on any additional constraints and specialisations from the base specification that apply to Visitors and Migrants.
 The complete specification therefore comprises the base FHIR specification plus the constraints and specialisations described herein.
 Where there is a conflict between the base specification and this document, this document shall take precedence.

 ### [FHIR Overview](http://hl7.org/fhir/overview-dev.html) ###